forj-oss/docs/index.rst

 Welcome to Forj!
 ================
-Forj is a mean for software developers to get a continuous integration (CI) / delivery (CD) tool stack which is working out of the box, and can be installed anywhere in minutes.
-That kind of environment is often refered to as a `forge <http://en.wikipedia.org/wiki/Forge_(software)>`_, a collaboration platform for software developers.
+Forj provides software developers with a rapid, flexible and open continuous integration (CI)/ continuous delivery development platform.
+This environment is often referred to as a software forget which provides a collaborative platform for software development.

 Forj provides: